AudreyNonso/Linkedin-Job-Hire-Dashboard/README.md

 # LinkedIn Job Hire Dashboard

-This Power BI dashboard explores job hiring trends on LinkedIn, analyzing applicant behavior, recruiting companies, job roles, and work preferences.
+This Power BI dashboard visualizes LinkedIn job hiring trends across roles, companies, locations, and work types.
+It includes KPI cards, interactivity with slicers, and a branded UI inspired by LinkedIn’s design.

 ## Tools Used
 - Power BI